CI/CD Hello world

 When you're ready to begin building and deploying a real app, you can use a wide range of version control clients and services with VSTS CI builds.
 Learn more.

 Create a build definition that prints "Hello world."

-Select the Build & Release hub in your VSTS project, and then the Builds tab.
+Select the Build and Release hub in your VSTS project, and then the Builds tab.